 Is Hypnotherapy for me?

-Hypnosis is often described as an 'altered state' of consciousness (day dreaming in a busy, noisy room is a good example of an altered state).
-It can be self-induced or induced via the guidance of another person, if so, the subject generally retains awareness of the presence of the inducer.
+Hypnosis is often described as an altered state of consciousness (day dreaming in a busy, noisy room is a good example of an altered state).
+An altered state can be self-induced or induced via the guidance of another person, if so, the subject generally retains awareness of the presence of the inducer.
 Simply put, when you are in hypnosis or a hypnotic state you are in a different state to your normal waking state.
-My favourite explanation of hypnosis can be found in the book 'Human Givens'.
-The authors, Tyrrell and Griffin show that brain activity that occurs during a hypnotic state is almost identical to that of the R.E.M. (rapid eye movement) phase of sleep.
-They explain that during this stage of sleep, the mind finishes incomplete emotional experiences from the day before in the form of metaphors and imagery, allowing the individual to maintain healthy instinctive emotional responses as well as the ability to inhibit emotions if that is required.
-During hypnosis the mind often uses metaphors and imagery in order to bring about a therapeutic change.
+My favourite explanation of what is going on during hypnosis can be found in the book 'Human Givens'.
+The authors, Tyrrell and Griffin explain that the brain activity which occurs during a hypnotic state is almost identical to that of the R.E.M. (rapid eye movement) phase of sleep.
+According to their research, during this stage of sleep the mind finishes or closes off incomplete emotional experiences from the day before in the form of metaphors and imagery, allowing the individual to maintain healthy instinctive emotional responses as well as the ability to inhibit emotions, if that is required.
+During hypnosis the mind often uses metaphors and imagery in order to bring about a desired therapeutic change.
 Hypnosis has also been described as the learning state of the mind.
 All manner of learnings and understandings can be adopted and incorporated in this state.

 Hypnotherapy is the application of hypnotic techniques to bring about therapeutic changes.
 The hypnotherapist helps the client to use their inner resources and strengths in order to achieve their goals.
 The techniques used are far removed from what one might see when hypnosis is used in stage shows or on TV for entertainment purposes.
 The client remains in control throughout.